ajeetraina/genai-app-demo/SETUP.md

 - The frontend provides document upload and chat UI
 - The backend processes documents and handles RAG logic
 - ChromaDB stores document embeddings
-- Model Runner provides LLM capabilities
+- Docker Model Runner provides LLM capabilities

 ## Using the Application